DorianGrayII/MOM-2022-/MOM(2022)/README.md

   - PostBattle.cs
   - PreBattle.cs

-2. 1 see the biggest challenge is implementing the required changes to the Wizard Stats and Wizard Diplomacy UI elements... and that is about the point where I stopped when previously considering it.
+2. I see the biggest challenge is implementing the required changes to the Wizard Stats and Wizard Diplomacy UI elements... and that is about the point where I stopped when previously considering it.
 The UI code reference elements contained in the Unity asset definitions.
 Those details were unplublished and would require additional investigation.